dfmdmx/Rhino_LinCAM3/README.md

 ### Color code:

 Prior into opening the program you will need to assign a color to each curve depending on the desire machining job.
+Every other object with diferent color or type of geometry will be omitted allowing for a rough selection.

  <table>
  <tbody><tr><th>Object</th><th>Color name</th><th>RGB</th><th>Machining job</th></tr><tr>